-Cardiff Bay is home to a big white Norwegian Church type structure, complete with Norwegian flag.
+Cardiff Bay is home to a big white Norwegian Church type structure, complete with the Norwegian flag.
 It’s in the capital of Wales and it’s not even Welsh.
 Seriously, people – what are you thinking?

 Anyway, it sits in Cardiff Bay, glimmering in the sun and might damage your eyes with its perfect white panelled exterior, so it’s best to stay well back from it.
 Swansea’s probably the safest bet.

 The church is famous for being the location of worship for a young man called Roald Dahl.
 I’m led to believe he wrote some books for kids about peaches and giants and stuff.
 Sounds a bit tedious, tbh, but whatever.

 It’s also the oldest surviving church that was founded in Cardiff Bay by Norwegian (not Welsh) seamen, so there’s also that crappy fact to contend with.
 I wouldn’t bother with it.
 I visited so you don’t have to.
 You’re welcome.
 I mean, just look at it…

 The Pierhead was built in 1897, so it’s really, really old and therefore, not in the least bit well preserved.
 Also: it’s bright red and a bit sore on the old eyes.
 And it’s designed in a French Gothic style.
 Sounds awful, right?